Imaginous/Cowboy_Untamed/README.md

 - Quickly start your bike with one of three prefered settings without saving them to flash memory.
 - Lower the default peddle to motor torque conversion.
 Lowering the assistance, making you work harder.
 - Lower the maximum power output for given speed ranges.
 You can lower the power output for 10-20km/h so it's more easy to cycle along a non e-bike rider.
 But still have the punch to get going.
+- Automatically start the original Cowboy app after selecting a preset.

 <p float="left">